ualsg/ualsg.netlify.app/content/opportunities/ads/2021-04-postdoc/index.md

 - A diverse, inclusive, and flexible working environment.
 - Exploring new ideas and an opportunity to experiment with the state of the art.
 - The remuneration will be determined according to the university's salary range depending on the degree and experience.

-__Please note that this is not a PhD position.
-This is a full-time research job.__

 ### Duration and start